-Nassau residents caught in the events of Super Storm Sandy can have their questions answered by attorneys at a free clinic at the Nassau County Bar Association at the NCBA headquarters, 15th and West Streets, Mineola, NY funded in part through the NYS Attorney General Homeownership Protection Program.
-Attorneys have volunteered to provide one-on-one guidance, advice and direction to any Nassau County homeowner who is concerned about issues which have resulted from the Superstorm such as flood insurance, contractor disputes and any other related issues.
+Nassau County residents caught in the events of Superstorm Sandy can have their questions answered by attorneys at a free clinic held at the Nassau County Bar Association headquarters, 15th and West Streets, Mineola, NY funded in part through the NYS Attorney General Homeownership Protection Program.
+Attorneys have volunteered to provide one-on-one guidance, advice, and direction to any Nassau County homeowner who is concerned about issues which have resulted from the Superstorm such as flood insurance, contractor disputes and any other related issues.

 In addition to meeting one-on-one with a volunteer attorney, bankruptcy attorneys and representatives from Nassau/Suffolk Law Services and New York Legal Assistance (NYLAG) — which provides free legal services for those who meet certain income guidelines — are on hand to provide assistance.

-All clinics are 3-6 p.m. and are held at the Nassau County Bar Association in Mineola twice a month.
+All clinics are 3:00 PM to 6:00 PM and are held at the Nassau County Bar Association in Mineola twice a month.
 Call to make an appointment for the next scheduled clinic.

 Please call the NCBA for the scheduled dates for Free Legal Consultation Clinics at (516) 747-4070.